-Every summer, Dunsborough is flooded with people that mistake not having a Cottesloe Golf Club membership with hardcore poverty and renting is for riff raff that relies on the quality of their dropped knee’d suction for their next can of Chum.
+Every long weekend, Dunsborough is flooded with people that mistake not having a Cottesloe Golf Club membership with hardcore poverty and renting is for riff raff that relies on the quality of their dropped knee’d suction for their next can of Chum.

 Simon is a self-professed “beast” in the boardroom.
 A Dickensian dirtbag who recently made some “hard choices” to guarantee executive bonuses.
 Hard choices that make recently unemployed scum like you shop at Red Dot this X-mas.